What is a Concussion?

 How long should I wait before seeking treatment if I suspect I have a concussion?

 Never wait if you have a brain injury, even if it is a mild one.
 Visit a clinic as soon as possible and go to the emergency room if your symptoms are severe.
-Follow up by going to a concussion treatment centre for a plan to reduce your pain and restore your brain’s function faster.
+Follow up by going to a concussion treatment center for a plan to reduce your pain and restore your brain’s function faster.

 Is Mild Cognitive Impairment (MCI) always an indicator of dementia or Alzheimer’s?